Catcher in the Rye

 we did The Spire instead of Lord of The Flies, that is a very odd book to read aged 17.

-Inside The Wasp Factory with Gregg Wallace (Camaraderie at Arms Length), Tuesday, 25 February 2025 18:15 (nine months ago)
+Inside The Wasp Factory with Gregg Wallace (Camaraderie at Arms Length), Tuesday, 25 February 2025 18:15 (one year ago)

 Most of my high school English class despised it when we read it (early 90s).
 I remember it was far more readable than anything else on our reading list, probably because it was one of the few books set anywhere close to the present day.
 Everything we read seemed to be about war, even Catcher is probably a war story underneath.